doxxx/universal-combat-log/UniversalCombatLogFormat.md

 ### Fight

+Repeated for the number of fights described above, including the list of events described below.

 * short : fight title in bytes
 * UTF-8 : fight title
 * int : number of events

 #### Event

+Repeated for the number of events described above, per fight.

 * long : Unix timestamp
 * byte : event type